Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Bias Corrections for Fixed Effects Binary Choice Models

-$\lceil \cdot \rceil$ and $\lfloor \cdot \rfloor$ are floor and ceiling functions, and the subscript in curly brackets indicates the corresponding sub panel.
-For instance, $\{i \leq \lceil N / 2 \rceil\}$ means that we only use the first half of all individuals in the sample to compute $\hat{\boldsymbol{\beta}}$.
-Note that if $N$ and/or $T$ are odd this leads to overlapping sub panels that introduce an additional variance inflation \parencite[see][]{dj2015}.\footnote{The authors also describe how to construct non-overlapping sub panels.} \textcite{cfw2017} propose another splitting strategy.
-The corresponding estimator of the composite bias term is
+$\lceil \cdot \rceil$ and $\lfloor \cdot \rfloor$ are floor and ceiling functions, and the subscript in curly brackets indicates the condition to construct the corresponding sub panel.
+For clarification, $\{i \leq \lceil N / 2 \rceil \wedge t \leq \lceil T / 2 \rceil\}$ means that the corresponding sub panel only contains the first half of all individuals in the first half of the observation period.
+In the presence of missing data, we follow the suggestion of \textcite{fw2018a} and ignore the attrition process.
+Note that, contrary to analytical bias corrections, the split-panel jackknife requires an additional unconditional homogeneity assumption (see assumption 4.3 in \cite{fw2016}).
+For instance, this condition rules out trends or structural breaks in the explanatory variables.
+Further note that both splitting strategies can lead to overlapping sub panels that introduce an additional variance inflation as pointed out by \textcite{dj2015}.\footnote{\textcite{dj2015} show how to construct non-overlapping sub panels.}

+The analytical bias corrections can also be applied at the level of score.
+The corresponding bias-corrected estimator is the solution to the following system of equations: